NicoMincuzzi/go-webapp-startup/README.md

 ## Create a new project

-- Create your new project in `go/src` folder
+- To create our new project, we need to create a directory for it in `go/src`

 - Create layout for Go application project by following [guide](https://github.com/golang-standards/project-layout)

 - Let's make the project directory the root of a module by using `go mod init`:

+    ```sh
-    `go mod init go-webapp`
+    go mod init nicomincuzzi/go-webapp
+    ```

+  It's common practice to use your github username to keep your project names globally unique, and avoid name conflicts with any of your project dependencies, but you can use any name you like.

 ## IDEs